 Box 2: Early withdrawal penalty -- This amount is charged when you withdraw a time investment, like a CD, early.
 Enter this amount as an adjustment to income on Form 1040, line 30.

 Box 3: Interest on U.S. Savings Bonds and Treasury obligations -- Report this interest on Form 1040 or Schedule B (if required).
 It’s usually taxable on your federal return.
 It’s usually not taxable on your state return.

 Form 1099-MISC is for reporting many types of income.
-The main types -- rents, royalties and nonemployee compensation -- usually require the use of additional forms on your return.
+The main types usually require the use of additional forms on your return.
+The main types include:

 Box 1: Rents -- Report real-estate rental income you receive on Schedule E. Report rent for personal property, like machinery, on Schedule C. Income reported on Schedule C usually is subject to self-employment tax.

 Box 2: Royalties -- Income you receive for: